downingbots/ALSET/README.md

   - Separate cameras
   - add fiducials to objects (e.g., block) in environment
   - add sensors to objects in environment
-  - Tons of human-interactons to reset the environment
+  - Tons of human-interactions to reset the environment

 Some of my previous robots: PR2Lite (with Maxwell, which ROSwell cloned), REPLab, RLDonkeycar
 <p align="center">